The Learning Commons is now hiring for tutors and PASS leaders! Please see below for

-For the Fall 2020 semester, most Learning Commons tutoring and writing assistance sessions will be online.
-Limited In-person sessions are available.
+For the Spring 2021 semester, most Learning Commons tutoring and writing assistance sessions will be online.
+Limited in-person sessions are available.
 In-person sessions must be made a minimum of 24 hours in advance and are limited to 30min each to allow sufficient time for cleaning between sessions.
 To schedule a tutoring appointment online or to see which tutors are available, go to:

 If you are having trouble scheduling an appointment, or if you have questions about the Learning Commons and our services, please visit our Virtual Front Desk during our hours of operation.
 One of our knowledgeable, friendly tutors will be happy to assist you!

 Have a spare minute and need some tutoring assistance?
 Have a quick question but don’t need an entire tutoring session?
 Try our Online Walk-In service.
 Simply go to the Virtual Front Desk and tell us what subject you are working on.
 If a tutor is available, we will connect you.